 Best of luck with your pumpkin crop!
-I want to collect pictures of everyone's pumpkins here, so please join in the fun this fall, and share your pumpkin and/or trellis pictures with us on your own page here:
+I'd love to collect pictures of everyone's pumpkins here, so please join in the fun this fall, and share your pumpkin and/or trellis pictures with me on your own page here:

 Do you have a raised bed or trellis idea to share?
 Bragging rights to a monster pumpkin, or a mistake you made that you can only laugh about in hindsight?
 Share it here by creating your own personal page on this site, which your family, friends and others can see and comment on.
 Jump on in and get your hands dirty.
 We know your thumbs are green!